 - All activities in town such as road races, Peace Plaza events, festivals, require an activities permit issued by the City Clerk’s Office.
 If this activity involves meters or road closures, they are also required to pull an Obstruction Permit, but will not be granted this permit until the Activities Permit is reviewed by the Activities Board and approved.

 - If an event requires electricity from our Third Street Ramp, there will be a $250 per event charge that will be collected by the parking vendor, Lanier Parking.

-Please view City of Rochester Chapter 134 regarding parking regulations related to obstruction of meters and parking spaces.
+Please view Rochester Code of Ordinances Section 11-6-1 regarding parking regulations related to obstruction of meters and parking spaces.